← Back to research

 Executive Summary

-Scratch is a minimalist, offline-first markdown note-taking application for macOS (and Windows) created by Eric Li.
+Scratch is a minimalist, offline-first markdown note-taking application for macOS, Windows, and Linux created by Eric Li.
 The app prioritizes simplicity and local-first operation, storing notes as plain .md files with no cloud dependency, account requirement, or internet connection needed.
+As of June 2026 the project remains actively developed — the latest release, v0.10.0, shipped April 3, 2026, and the repository has grown to roughly 1.3k GitHub stars.

 AttributeValue